kumbulanit/t-sql/tech company/untitled/Module 7 - Using DML to Modify Data/Lesson2_Modifying_and_Removing_Data.md

     -- Validation
     IF @SalaryIncreasePercent <= 0 OR @SalaryIncreasePercent > 50
     BEGIN
-        PRINT 'Error: BaseSalary increase must be between 0 and 50 percent';
+        PRINT 'Error: e.BaseSalary increase must be between 0 and 50 percent';
         RETURN;
     END

-    IF NOT EXISTS (SELECT 1 FROM Departments WHERE DepartmentID = @DepartmentID) BEGIN
+    IF NOT EXISTS (SELECT 1 FROM Departments d WHERE d.DepartmentID = @d.DepartmentID)
+    BEGIN
         PRINT 'Error: Invalid d.DepartmentName ID';
         RETURN;